devlooped/dotnet-file/readme.md

     dotnet file list                // lists all configured files dotnet file changes             // lists all configured files and their status with regards to the configured
                                     // remote URL and ETag matching

+> NOTE: to download a file from GitHub to the current directory, ignoring the remote folder structure,
+> specify `.` as the `[file]` argument after the `[url]`.
+Otherwise, the default will be to match the
+> directory structure of the source file.

 After downloading a file, a new entry is created in a local `.netconfig` file, which leverages [dotnet config](https://github.com/kzu/dotnet-config):